-The Issuer is the holding company of the GCP Group, which consists of approximately 250 companies in Luxembourg, Cyprus and Germany, of which 170 are German companies.
+The Issuer is the holding company of the GCP Group, which consists of more than 300 companies in Luxembourg, Cyprus and Germany, of which more than 180 are German companies.
 Its primary role within the GCP Group is to function as a management and finance holding company.
 The business (with respect to the Group's property portfolio) is conducted primarily by the subsidiaries of the GCP Group.